The Best Moka Pot for Authentic Espresso at Home

 The second piece, the funnel, is then inserted into the boiler and finely ground coffee is added into the funnel.

-The upper part is then screwed onto the base, and the Moka Pot is added to a heat source, i.e. a stovetop.
+The upper part is then screwed onto the base, and the Moka Pot is added to a heat source, i.e. a stove.
 As the water boils, the steam pushes the water upwards.
 It then passes through the coffee and is collected in the upper chamber.

 Stove Top vs Moka Pot

-Coffee Cups With Stove Espresso
+Coffee Cups With Stovetop Espresso

 Why Choose the Moka Pot?